boswelja/AutoEvent/PRIVACY.md

 AutoEvent may read your notifications to extract event data from.
 This information does not leave your device, and is not stored in any persistent manner.

 ## Third-Party Privacy Policies
-This Privacy Policy does not apply to any libraries used within Smartwatch Extensions.
+This Privacy Policy does not apply to any libraries used within AutoEvent.
 Libraries used include, but are not limited to:
 * AndroidX components
 * Google MLKit Entity Extraction

-### Contact
-If you have any questions, please contact me at boswelja78@gmail.com